-However, our ADS holders in the United States will not be entitled to exercise or sell such pre-emptive subscription rights related to the ordinary shares, which they represent unless we register the pre-emptive subscription rights and the securities to which the pre-emptive subscription rights relate under the Securities Act or an exemption from the registration requirements is available.
-In addition, the deposit agreement provides that the depositary will not make rights available to you unless the distribution to ADS holders or both the rights and any related securities are either registered under the Securities Act or exempted from registration under the Securities Act.
+Our shareholders in the United States will not be entitled to exercise or sell pre-emptive subscription rights related to their ordinary shares, unless we register the pre-emptive subscription rights and the securities to which the pre-emptive subscription rights relate under the Securities Act or an exemption from the registration requirements is available.
+In addition, the deposit agreement provides that the depositary will not make rights available to ADS holders unless both the rights and any related securities are either registered under the Securities Act or exempted from registration under the Securities Act.

-Holders of ADSs may not receive distributions on our ordinary shares represented by the ADS or any value for them
+Holders of ADSs may not receive distributions on our ordinary shares represented by the ADS or any value for them.